Recycling and Sustainability: Gardening Wood Green

 We have set a clear recycling percentage target to measure progress: the borough aims to meet a 60% household recycling rate by 2030, rising through staged milestones and year-on-year improvement.
 This target covers garden waste, food waste, dry recycling and reuse streams specific to gardening and landscaping projects.
 Achieving this requires coordinated action across residents, allotment holders and local green organisations to increase capture rates for organics and recyclable garden materials.

-Illustration of waste separation bins for garden and food waste The borough's approach to waste separation underpins our plan: food waste caddies, dedicated green bins for garden clippings, and mixed-recycling containers for pots, trays and packaging.
+A collection of gardening tools and supplies arranged in a neat outdoor space, including several small terracotta plant pots, a wooden box containing green and yellow rubber gloves, and a yellow plastic bucket holding a garden trowel, hand rake, and grass shears.
+Behind these items, there are multiple potted lavender plants with purple flower spikes and green foliage, placed in dark pots against a wooden fence panel background.
+The ground surface is covered with a green artificial lawn, providing a tidy and organized area for outdoor gardening activities.
+The scene captures a well-maintained garden corner, suitable for planting, pruning, and outdoor care, reflecting the typical tools and plants associated with professional gardening services in Wood Green or nearby areas.
+The borough's approach to waste separation underpins our plan: food waste caddies, dedicated green bins for garden clippings, and mixed-recycling containers for pots, trays and packaging.
 Wood Green aligns with neighbouring boroughs on source separation and shared transfer infrastructure, so compostables stay out of residual waste and go into restorative compost systems.
 We also prioritise low-impact transport for collections and transfers to reduce the local carbon footprint.

 To deliver these aims we support a set of practical actions and partnerships.
 Key actions include: